valine-dev/Pointa/docs/GameInstruction.md

             >|def|Add **0.25x^2**(Rounded up as the result) to Executor's DEF value.|
             >|hel|Add **0.35x^2**(Rounded up as the result) to Executor's HP value but can't break the limit of 100.|
         - Step 3: Settling
 	        - If any player's HP goes to 0 or below 0, the player dies.
-If a player was killed in the round, the player loses.
-But if both of the players dead, the one who has the largest absolute value of HP loses.
-If no one dies, continue to next round.
+The player who dies firstly loses.